PencilCode/reference/documents/turtle/movexy.html.md

 ### Limiting Motion

-When passing a single location object to <code>movexy</code>, it supports an optional second argument limiting the distance of the motion.
+When passing a single location object to `movexy`, it supports an optional second argument limiting the distance of the motion.
 When the second argument is given, the turtle will move towards the location, but no farther than the limiting distance in pixels.